MEDWERX: Treating with innovation

 |0

-This work, MEDWERX: Treating with innovation, by 2nd Lt.
-Benjamin Aronson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MEDWERX: Treating with innovation, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT